qixuxiang/orb-slam2_with_semantic_label/README.md

 If you want to use code for commercial purposes, please contact the authors.

 ## Other issue
+- After clone the code, the first thing you should do is to  compille darknet at first, which is in `Thirdparty/darknet` folder.
+When you have `libYOLOv3SE.so`, you can compile the total project.
-we do not test the code there on ROS bridge/node.The system relies on an extremely fast and tight coupling between the mapping and tracking on the GPU, which I don't believe ROS supports natively in terms of message passing.
+- We do not test the code there on ROS bridge/node.The system relies on an extremely fast and tight coupling between the mapping and tracking on the GPU, which I don't believe ROS supports natively in terms of message passing.
+- We do not test the code on OpenCV3.X, if you have installed OpenCV3.X or diffrent OpenCV version, please unistalled OpenCV3.X throughly.

-We provide a [video](http://v.youku.com/v_show/id_XMzYyOTMyODM2OA==.html?spm=a2h3j.8428770.3416059.1) here.
+- We provide a [video](http://v.youku.com/v_show/id_XMzYyOTMyODM2OA==.html?spm=a2h3j.8428770.3416059.1) here.